truenas/middleware/docs/userguide/freenas_services.rst

 TFTP
 ----

 Trivial File Transfer Protocol (TFTP) is a light-weight version of FTP usually used to transfer configuration or boot files between machines, such as routers, in a local environment.
 TFTP provides an extremely limited set of commands and provides no authentication.

 If the FreeNAS® system will be used to store images and configuration files for the network's devices, configure and start the TFTP service.
-Starting the
-TFTP service will open UDP port 69.
+Starting the TFTP service will open UDP port 69.

-.. note:: in versions of FreeNAS® prior to 8.3.0, TFTP is limited to a maximum file size of 32MB.

 Figure 11.14a shows the TFTP configuration screen and Table 11.14a summarizes the available options:

 **Figure 11.14a: TFTP Configuration**